mariasaldanhaa/mariasaldanhaa/README.md

 ⭐About me

-I am a computer engineering student and beginner in programming.
+I am a Computer Engineering student and beginner in programming.
 Interested in a software development and aiming to grow continuously over the coming year with challenging projects.